MariyaKulidzhanova/MariyaKulidzhanova/README.md

 ### Hi there 👋, Welcome to my page!
 I'm Mariya

-💻 I am developing desktop and web applicationss using .NET
+💻 I am developing web applicationss using .NET and Angular

 - Skills:

-.NET/C# / SQL / Entity Framework and EF Core / React / API development
+.NET/ C# / Angular / SQL / Entity Framework and EF Core / React / API development

 - 📫 How to reach me: